Propeller Island: Plot

 A French string quartet (Sébastien Zorn, Frascolin, Yvernes and Pinchinat), traveling from San Francisco to their next engagement in San Diego, is diverted to Standard Island.

+There is also a comic interlude when they arrive at night and are being ignored after playing good music.
+So they intentionally play out of tune, getting an immediate response.

 Standard Island is an immense man-made island designed to travel the waters of the Pacific Ocean.
 The wealth of residents of the island can only be measured in millions.
 The quartet is hired to play a number of concerts for the residents during their tour of the islands (Sandwich, Cook, Society) of the South Pacific.

-The island seems an idyllic paradise; however, it is an island divided in two.
+The island seems an idyllic paradise; however, it is an island pulled between two factions.
 The left half's population is led by Jem Tankerdon and is known as the Larboardites.
 The right half's population is led by Nat Coverley and is known as the Starboardites.

-Despite the obstacles encountered on their journey, the two parties have a disagreement that threatens the future of the island itself.
+The company that created the island goes bankrupt, but the rich individuals on board buy it out.
+And initially they continue to accept the leadership of the man appointed by the company.